-DELTA is a health equity and inclusion leadership program that includes training, capacity building, and networking to health, community, and policy leaders in Oregon.
+DELTA (Developing Equity Leadership through Training & Action) is a health equity and inclusion leadership program that includes training, capacity building, and networking to health, community, and policy leaders in Oregon.
+The purpose of this program is to build and strengthen the capacity of Oregon’s public health and health systems, and community based leaders to promote equity and diversity.
 This nine-month program trains 25 members committed to advancing health equity and diversity throughout Oregon.

-- Build the capacity and commitment of Oregon leaders to decrease inequities and strive to eliminate health disparities.
+Build the capacity and commitment of Oregon leaders to decrease inequities and strive to eliminate health disparities.

-- Develop collaborative approaches, relationships and strategic partnerships to promote community wellness and health equity across Oregon.
+Develop collaborative approaches, relationships and strategic partnerships to promote community wellness and health equity across Oregon.

-- Inspire leaders to act individually and collectively as proactive change agents to address significant challenges and barriers to achieving optimal health.
+Inspire leaders to act individually and collectively as proactive change agents to address significant challenges and barriers to achieving optimal health.

 Upon completion of the DELTA program, individuals and their organizations will act as drivers of equity and inclusion within Oregon's health promoting systems.
 Meeting approximately once per month in different locations throughout the state, members will apply the skills they acquire from the training and facilitate the development and institutionalization of health equity and inclusion strategies in their own settings.
 In doing so, health equity, diversity development and inclusion will be built into planning, policies, programs, practices, approaches, and resource distribution of these organizations.

-- Health Literacy and Language Access
+- Language Access and Communication

 - Health Equity Leadership, Measurement and Strategic Planning

 |Who should apply|| Any leader who can act individually and collectively as a proactive change agent to address significant challenges and barriers to achieving optimal health outcomes for all Oregonians.|